Tatnall School

-The Tatnall School is a private college preparatory private school in unincorporated New Castle County, Delaware; it has a Wilmington postal address and is adjacent to, but not in, the Greenville census-designated place.
+The Tatnall School is a private college-preparatory school in unincorporated New Castle County, Delaware; it has a Wilmington postal address and is adjacent to, but not in, the Greenville census-designated place.

-The school is for students from three years old through 12th grade.
+The school is for students from two years old through 12th grade.
 The school was founded as an all-girls school in 1930 by Frances Dorr Swift Tatnall at her home in downtown Wilmington, Delaware, and moved to its current location in 1952.
 Tatnall began to admit boys in 1952 (the class of 1964).
 The school's mascot is the hornet.
 Its motto is "Omnia in caritate", which means all things in love.